CBOs Won't Lose Funding After All - DiscoverMooseJaw.com

-The provincial government has walked back another of its budget cuts today.
+The provincial government has walked back another of its budget cuts..

 “Our government is focused on providing quality health care services to the people of Saskatchewan and we value the work of health-funded CBOs as they help us to achieve that,” Reiter said.
 “After conducting the most comprehensive review of health-funded CBOs in close to 10 years, we have decided not to proceed with the 10 per cent reduction.”